Faculty & Staff

 Krysten Pampel, Faculty Developer

-Krysten Pampel, Ph.D. is Residential Mathematics Faculty and the Co-Faculty Director of the Center for Teaching, Learning, and Engagement (CTLE).
-She holds a Docroate’s Degree in Undergraduate Mathematics as well as a Master’s Degree in Adult Education and Training.
+Krysten Pampel, Ph.D. is Residential Mathematics Faculty and the Faculty Developer at GCC.
+She holds a Doctorate’s Degree in Undergraduate Mathematics as well as a Master’s Degree in Adult Education and Training.
 She started as Adjunct Faculty at PVCC in 2012 and became Residential Faculty in 2017.
 She primarily teaches future elementary teachers (MAT256 & 257) in multiple formats, including online, modified HyFlex, and accelerated hybrid.

 Mary Anne Duggan, eCourses Faculty Lead